 - garlic or boric acid vaginal suppositories

-- yogurt taken orally or inserted into the vagina
+- plain yogurt taken orally or inserted into the vagina

 In many cases, you may know exactly what led to your yeast infection.
 For example, some women experience these infections every time they take antibiotics.
 By recognizing your own risk factors, you can prevent future infections.

-Here are some common methods of prevention, most targeted at avoiding bacteria growth near the vagina:
+Here are some common methods of prevention.
+Most are targeted at avoiding bacteria growth near the vagina:

 - avoid wearing tight pants, pantyhose, tights, or leggings

-- avoid using feminine deodorant or deodorant tampons/pads
+- avoid using feminine deodorant or deodorant tampons or pads

-- do not sit around in wet clothing, especially bathing suits
+- don’t sit around in wet clothing, especially bathing suits

 - eat a well-balanced diet